iotile/coretools/README.md

 * On Mac OSX you may need to add the environment variable `export PYTHONPATH=/usr/local/lib/scons-2.3.4` (or similar if you installed a different version or in a different location) to your shell initialization script (i.e. ~/.bashrc)

 ## Copyright and license
-Code and documentation copyright 2012-2015 WellDone International.
-Code released under the [GPLv3](http://www.gnu.org/licenses/gpl.html) Open Source license.
-See the LICENSE file for more details.
+Code and documentation copyright 2015 WellDone International.
+The pymomo library is released under the [LGPLv3](https://www.gnu.org/licenses/lgpl.html) Open Source license.
+See the LICENSE file.